 Key Ingredients: 20% salicylic acid

-An alpha hydroxy acid resurfacing peel, often referred to as the “Red Carpet Peel”.
-Suitable for most skin types including those with rosacea or sensitive skin.
+A gentle lactic acid acid resurfacing peel, often referred to as the “Red Carpet Peel”.
+Gives a beautiful glow without downtime and is suitable for most skin types including those with rosacea or sensitive skin.

 Key Ingredients: 30% lactic acid